dlab-berkeley/efficient-reproducible-project-management-in-R/README.md

 by [Jae Yeon Kim](https://jaeyk.github.io/)

+File an [issue](https://github.com/dlab-berkeley/efficient-reproducible-project-management-in-R/issues) if you have problems, questions or suggestions.

 ## Overview

 This workshop introduces tools and techniques to make a data science project efficient and reproducible in R. I recommend taking this workshop (1) if you have experienced difficulties organizing your project or (2) intend to share your code with other researchers (in a team or with the public).
 Science advances through the accumulation of reliable knowledge.
 A research project should be at the very least reproducible and, ideally, efficiently organized to make replication easy.